 Rho references laboratory evidence showing that a ketogenic diet can be protective against many diseases that affect the brain and nervous system (and where mitochondrial function is key), including Alzheimer’s, Parkinson’s, epilepsy, autism, even malignant brain cancer.

-Targeted supplementation can also help reverse mitochondrial decay.
+Targeted supplementation can also help reverse mitochondrial decline.
 At the forefront of this research is preeminent biochemist Bruce Ames, PhD, a professor emeritus at the University of California, Berkeley, and senior scientist at Children’s Hospital Oakland Research Institute.

 For years now, Ames has been working on ways to protect and restore mitochondria in the brain.
 His goal is to halt and even reverse the cognitive and neurologic decline that usually comes with age.